irajwani/irajwani/README.md

 ---

-## 🎯 What I Do

-- 🔍 **Product Design**
+- 🎨 **Product Design**
-  Insight-driven design process: market research → wireframes → beautiful UI/UX
+  Insight-driven design process: market research → wireframes → modern UI/UX

 - 📱 **App Development**
-  Web and mobile apps with clean architecture and smooth performance
+  Web and mobile apps

 - ☁️ **Cloud-Native Engineering**
   Build and scale systems on **AWS** and **Azure** with high availability and performance in mind